Judith Anderson: 1950s

-In 1955 she toured Australia with Medea.

-In 1956 she was in a production of Caesar and Cleopatra for Producers' Showcase.
+In 1955, she toured Australia with Medea.
+In 1956, she was in a production of Caesar and Cleopatra for Producers' Showcase.

 Anderson appeared in a 1958 adaptation of The Bridge of San Luis Rey for The DuPont Show of the Month and played the memorable role of Big Mama, alongside Burl Ives as Big Daddy, in the screen adaptation of Tennessee Williams's play, Cat on a Hot Tin Roof (1958).
 She followed it with a return to Broadway, in the short-lived Comes a Day by Speed Lampkin (1958).
 "I don't profess to know much about films", she said around this time.
 "I seldom see one."

-Anderson reprised her performance as Medea for TV in 1959; in the same year she appeared in a small-screen adaptation of The Moon and Sixpence with Laurence Olivier.
+Anderson reprised her performance as Medea for TV in 1959; in the same year, she appeared in a small-screen adaptation of The Moon and Sixpence with Laurence Olivier.
 She had a role in the Wagon Train episode "The Felizia Kingdom Story", and appeared in several episodes of Playhouse 90 and one of Our American Heritage.
-In later years she starred as Minx Lockridge in the daytime NBC soap opera Santa Barbara from 1984 until 1987.

 1960s

 In 1960, she played Madame Arkadina in Chekhov's The Seagull first at the Edinburgh Festival, and then at the Old Vic, with Tom Courtenay, Cyril Luckham and Tony Britton.

 That year she also performed in Cradle Song and Macbeth (both 1960) for TV.
 She won The Emmy Award for Outstanding Single Performance by an Actress in a Leading Role, for once again playing Lady MacBeth.
 She had support roles in Cinderfella (1960) and Why Bother to Knock (1961).

-In 1961 she toured an evening in which she performed Macbeth, Medea and Tower.
+In 1961, she toured an evening in which she performed Macbeth, Medea and Tower.
 Anderson was in The Ghost of Sierra de Cobre (1964) for TV.

-In 1966 she did a performance on stage in Elizabeth the Queen which received poor reviews.
+In 1966, she did a performance on stage in Elizabeth the Queen, which received poor reviews.

 She received acclaim for her lead performance in a TV version of Elizabeth the Queen (1968, with Charlton Heston).
 She followed it with The File on Devlin (1969) and A Man Called Horse (1970).
 The latter was her first feature since Why Bother to Knock.

-In 1970, she realised a long-held ambition to play the title role of Hamlet on a national tour of the United States and at New York's Carnegie Hall.
+In 1970, she realised a long-held ambition to play the title role of Hamlet on a national tour of the United States and at New York City's Carnegie Hall.

 Spoken word and radio

-She also recorded many spoken word record albums for Caedmon Audio from the 1950s to the 1970s, including scenes from Macbeth with Maurice Anderson (Victor, in 1941), an adaption of Medea, Robert Louis Stevenson verses, and readings from the Bible.
+Anderson also recorded many spoken-word record albums for Caedmon Audio from the 1950s to the 1970s, including scenes from Macbeth with Maurice Anderson (Victor, in 1941), an adaption of Medea, Robert Louis Stevenson verses, and readings from the Bible.
 She received a Grammy nomination for her work on the Wuthering Heights recording.